raml-org/raml-spec/versions/raml-10/raml-10.md

         type: string
 ```

-If a pattern property regular expression also matches an explicitly declared property, the explicitly declared property's definition prevails.
+If a pattern property regular expression also matches an explicitly declared property, the explicitly declared property definition prevails.
 If two or more pattern property regular expressions match a property name in an instance of the data type, the first one prevails.

-Moreover, if `additionalProperties` is `false` (explicitly or by inheritance) in a given type definition, then pattern properties are not allowed to be set explicitly in that definition.
-If it is `true` (or omitted) in a given type definition, then pattern properties are allowed and further restrict the allowed additional properties in that type.
+Moreover, if `additionalProperties` is `false` (explicitly or by inheritance) in a given type definition, then explicitly setting pattern properties in that definition is not allowed.
+If `additionalProperties` is `true` (or omitted) in a given type definition, then pattern properties are allowed and further restrict the additional properties allowed in that type.

 #### Object Type Specialization